muxinc/media-chrome/README.md

 ### Using in your HTML

 Each control element can be used independently.
-When using outside of a `<media-chrome>` element, a control needs to be told which media it's controlling via the `media` attribute or property.
+When using outside of a `<media-container>` element, a control needs to be told which media it's controlling via the `media` attribute or property.

 Using the `media` attribute and CSS selector.